Armenians in the Ottoman Empire: Patriarchate of Constantinople

-After Constantinople fell to the Ottoman Turks in 1453, the patriarchate came to care more directly for all the Orthodox living in the Ottoman Empire.
-Hovagim I was at the time the Metropolitan of Bursa.
-In 1461, Hovagim I was brought to Constantinople by Sultan Mehmed II and established the Armenian Patriarch of Constantinople for political reasons.
-Sultan Mehmed II wanted Armenian-Greek separation.
-Constantinople become the real center of their ecclesiastical and national life.
-The Armenian patriarch and not the Catholicos of Etchmiadzin, was their most important national dignitary, as part of Mehmed's wish.
-The largest Armenian community in the world lived in the Sultan's capital and his civil-ecclesiastical authority made the Sultan the most powerful official for Armenians in practice.
-Probably, before the Ottoman conquest in 1453 there had been no Armenian churches in Constantinople.
-After 1453, 55 Armenian churches were built in Istanbul.
+After Constantinople fell to the Ottoman Turks in 1453, the Armenian Patriarchate was established to govern the Apostolic faithful living in the Ottoman Empire.
+Hovagim I was brought to Constantinople by Sultan Mehmed II and established the Armenian Patriarchate of Constantinople.
+As the influence of the Constantinople Patriarchate surpassed that of the Catholicos of Etchmiadzin, this shifted the center of Armenian ecclesiastical and national life from Etchmiadzin (and Sis) to Constantinople.
+It is theorized that no Armenian churches existed in Constantinople before the Ottoman conquest, but after 1453, 55 Armenian churches were built.

-Until the promulgation of the Hatt-i Sherif of 1839, the patriarch and his clients, within limits, possessed penal authority over the Armenian people.
-At the capital the patriarch had his own jail, and maintained a small police force.
-His authority over his clergy being absolute, he could imprison or exile them at will; and while he was compelled to secure the consent of the Sultan to imprison or exile laymen of his community, the necessary firman was very easily obtained.
-The patriarchal system of government, in placing civil powers in the hands of high ecclesiastics, was an outcome of the fact that the Sultan made no distinction between church and community, and often lent the weight of its authority to maintain the integrity of the church.
+Until the promulgation of the Edict of Gülhane in 1839, the patriarch, within limits, possessed penal authority over the Armenian people.
+At the capital, the patriarchate had its own jail and maintained a small police force.
+Its authority over the clergy being absolute, the patriarch could imprison or exile Armenians at will; and while they were compelled to secure the consent of the Sultan to imprison or exile laymen of their community, the necessary firman was easily obtained.
+This system of government, in placing civil powers in the hands of high ecclesiastics, was allowed by the Sultanate which made no distinction between church and community, and often lent the weight of its authority to maintain the integrity of the church.

 Armenian village life

-In villages, including those of which the population was chiefly Muslim, the Armenian quarters were settled in groups among other parts of the population.
-Compared to others, Armenians lived in well-built homes.
-The houses were arranged one above the other, so that the flat roof of the lower house serves as the front yard of the one above it.
-For safety, the houses were huddled together.
-Armenian dwellings were adapted to the extremes of temperature in the highlands of Western Armenia (renamed Eastern Anatolia in 1941).
-In summer the thick walls and earth-covered roofs kept the rooms cool.
-The natural and agricultural traditions of Armenians were similar to others, but characteristics can also be found in Xenophon, who described many aspects of Armenian village life and hospitality.
-He related that the people spoke a language that to his ear sounded like the language of the Persians.

-The Bey or elder was something of a leader for the village, and his house was typically the most luxurious dwelling in a village.
+The Bey or elder was something of a leader for the village, and their house was typically the most luxurious dwelling in a village.
 It was not uncommon to have three priests for thirty-five families.
-Most Armenians travelled on horseback to neighbouring villages, sometimes for religious ceremonies (like the Van festival), sometimes to fetch a bride, accompanying her, with musical instruments and clapping of hands, to their own village.
+Most Armenians traveled on horseback to neighbouring villages, sometimes for religious ceremonies (like the Van festival), sometimes to fetch a bride, accompanying her, with musical instruments and clapping of hands, to their own village.